MazeMap/Leaflet.ControlledBounds/README.md

 ## Limitations

 The plugin will not detect changes in the size (or position) of the map controls.
-If the controls change under controlled circumstances (e.g. panels expanding), fire the map's `resize` event:
+If the controls change under controlled circumstances (e.g. panels expanding), run `invalidateSize()`:

-	map.fire('resize');
+	map.invalidateSize();

 The plugin has only been tested with Leaflet 0.7.x.
 It will most probably not work well with Leaflet 1.0's `flyTo` and `flyToBounds` methods.